(866) 678-8505

 The noise can also result from damage to other brake components like the rotors, caliper, or even an axle seal.
 Alternatively, it can be an issue from under the hood, like a slipping serpentine belt.

-The car isn’t working properly if it’s making a squealing noise; if you’re hearing this type of noise while driving, backing up, or braking, schedule a maintenance check-up.
+The car isn’t working properly if it’s making a squeaking noise; if you’re hearing this type of noise while driving, backing up, or braking, schedule a maintenance check-up.
 Here are some of the main risks:

-• Transmission problems: A squealing noise can result from an axle seal leaking.
+• Transmission problems: A squeaking noise can result from an axle seal leaking.
 If the axle is losing oil, it’ll cause the transmission fluid to drop to the point the transmission starts slipping.
 If this progresses even further, the transmission can get permanent damage.

 • Health Concerns: Excessive friction and overheating on the brakes can affect the tires.
 The burning rubber smell from the tires can produce harmful fumes that are hazardous to breathe.